MaskSearch: Querying Image Masks at Scale: Abstract

 \section{Abstract}

-\begin{sloppypar} Machine learning tasks over image databases often generate masks that annotate image content (e.g., saliency maps, segmentation maps) and enable a variety of applications (e.g., determine if a model is learning spurious correlations or if an image was maliciously modified to mislead a model).
-While queries that retrieve examples based on mask properties are valuable to practitioners, existing systems do not support such queries efficiently.
-In this paper, we formalize the problem and propose a system, \system, that focuses on accelerating queries over databases of image masks. \system leverages a novel indexing technique and an efficient filter-verification query execution framework.
-Experiments on real-world datasets with our prototype show that \system, using indexes approximately $5\%$ the size of the data, accelerates individual queries by up to two orders of magnitude and consistently outperforms existing methods on various multi-query workloads that simulate dataset exploration and analysis processes. \end{sloppypar}
+\begin{sloppypar} Machine learning tasks over image databases often generate masks that annotate image content (e.g., saliency maps, segmentation maps, depth maps) and enable a variety of applications (e.g., determine if a model is learning spurious correlations or if an image was maliciously modified to mislead a model).
+While queries that retrieve examples based on mask properties are valuable to practitioners, existing systems do not support them efficiently.
+In this paper, we formalize the problem and propose \system, a system that focuses on accelerating queries over databases of image masks while guaranteeing the correctness of query results. \system leverages a novel indexing technique and an efficient filter-verification query execution framework.
+Experiments with our prototype show that \system, using indexes approximately $5\%$ of the compressed data size, accelerates individual queries by up to two orders of magnitude and consistently outperforms existing methods on various multi-query workloads that simulate dataset exploration and analysis processes. \end{sloppypar}

 \begin{sloppypar}

 { \begingroup \endgroup }

 { \begingroup \endgroup }